Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-04/readme.md

 - The self-hosted integration runtime has been successfully installed and registered using the authentication key from Azure DMS.
 - The SHIR is running on the Lab VM, enabling secure connectivity to the on-premises SQL Server instance.
 - The SHIR node appears in the Azure portal with a status of **Online**, confirming that it is ready to facilitate migration.
+- The IP address of the SHIR has been added to the firewall of the Azure SQL database.

 ## Learning resources